MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 ### Cross-Network Identity and Data

-**Player Authentication**: Start with frictionless authentication and let players link accounts to roam across Windows, Xbox, Steam, PSN, Nintendo, Facebook, iOS, Android, and more.
+**Player Authentication**: Start with frictionless authentication, and let players link accounts to roam across Windows, Xbox, Steam, PSN, Nintendo, Facebook, iOS, Android, and other platforms.

 **Player Data Management**: Share player information and game state across devices.

-**Matchmaking**: Use the proven capabilities of SmartMatch on any platform to help players find opponents.
+**Matchmaking**: To help players find opponents, use the proven capabilities of Smart Match on any platform.

 ### Multiplayer Servers

-**Dedicated Servers**: Deliver low-latency real-time gameplay for any platform.
+**Dedicated Servers**: Deliver low-latency, real-time gameplay for any platform.

-**24/7 Monitoring and DDoS Protection** - Protect against DDoS attacks and other incidents.
+**24/7 Monitoring and DDoS Protection**: Protect <!--games, gamers, both?-->against DDoS attacks and other incidents.

-**Global Reach with Microsoft Azure**: Get closer to players on a cloud with more global regions than any other provider.
+**Global Reach with Microsoft Azure**: Get closer to players on a cloud, with more global regions than offered by any other provider.

 **Control Costs**: Dynamically scale server cores in response to demand.

 ### Chat

-**Party**: Connect players with low-latency peer-to-peer communication.
+**Party**: Connect players through low-latency peer-to-peer communication.

-**Text and Voice Chat**: Facilitate accessible voice chat, transcription and translation.
+**Text and Voice Chat**: Facilitate accessible voice chat, transcription, and translation.

 **Accessibility**: Use automated speech-to-text transcription and voice synthesis to make communication simple for everyone.

-**Real-Time Translation**: Break down global barriers and grow player concurrency by translating voice and text chat between more than 30 different languages.
+**Real-Time Translation**: Break down global barriers, and grow player concurrency by translating voice and text chat between more than 30 different languages.

-**Encryption**: Ensure secure player communications.
+**Encryption**: Ensure that communications between players are secure.

 ### Leaderboards and Statistics

 **Tournaments and Leaderboards**: Facilitate permanent or time-limited competitions amongst friends or strangers.

-**Scheduling**: Reset leaderboards on a schedule and archive standings so players can view past results.
+**Scheduling**: Reset leaderboards on a schedule, and archive standings so players can view past results.

-**Prizes**: Reward players based on their actions and leaderboard ranks.
+**Prizes**: Reward players according to their actions and leaderboard ranks.

-**Cheat Prevention**: Defend against unwanted behavior and remove fraudulent players and accounts.

 ## LiveOps

 ### Engagement and Retention

-**Game Manager Web Portal**: A shared space (with roles and access permissions) where studio members can build, configure and operate your game.
+**Game Manager Web Portal**: Provide<!--added this  verb for consistency with the other items on this list--> a shared space (with roles and access permissions) where studio members can build, configure, and operate your game.

-**Daily Reports**: Evaluate your game's performance through the lens of the top metrics used across the industry, pre-calculated for you daily.
+**Daily Reports**: Evaluate your game's performance through the lens of the top metrics used across the industry and pre-calculated for you daily.

 **Player Profiles**: Track players across authentication services and platforms.

 **Customization**: Use server-hosted player data and logic to build custom game mechanics.

-**Achievement Systems**: Use the rule engine and custom player events to build a powerful achievements system.
+**Achievement Systems**: Use the rule engine and custom player events to build a powerful system of achievements.

 **Real-Time Segmentation**: Act immediately on targeted groups of players.

-**Player Communication**: Talk to your community with push notifications, emails, and message-of-the-day pop-ups.
+**Player Communication**: Talk to your community through push notifications, emails, and message-of-the-day pop-ups.

 ### Content Management

-**Title Data**: - Manage your game configuration remotely.
+**Title Data**: Manage your game configuration remotely.

-**Item Catalog**: Configure your catalog of items available for in-app granting or purchase, and update at any time.
+**Item Catalog**: Configure your catalog of items available for in-app granting or purchase, and update it at any time.

-**Content Delivery Network**: Upload, host and deliver game assets via Game Manager.

 ### A/B Testing